Edge-coloring problems with forbidden patterns and planted colors

 \section{Abstract}

-Edge-coloring problems with forbidden patterns refer to decision problems whose input is a graph $\structure G$ and where the goal is to determine whether the edges of $\structure G$ can be colored (with a fixed finite set of colors) in a way that in the resulting colored graph $(\structure G, \xi)$, none of a fixed set of edge-colored obstructions admits a homomorphism to $(\structure G, \xi)$.
-In the coloring extension setting, some of the edges of $\structure G$ are already colored and the goal is to find an extension of this coloring omitting the obstructions.
-We show that for certain sets of obstructions, there is a polynomial-time equivalence between the coloring problem and the extension problem.
-We also show that for natural sets of obstructions, such coloring problems exhibit a P vs.\ NP-complete complexity dichotomy.
+Edge-coloring problems with forbidden patterns are decision problems asking to find an edge-coloring of the input graph which avoids a homomorphism from a fixed forbidden family of edge-colored graphs.
+In the precolored version of these problems, some of the edges of the input graph are already colored, and the goal is to find an extension of this coloring which omits a homomorphism from a forbidden graph.

+The existence of a complexity classification for such problems is an open question of Bienvenu, ten Cate, Lutz, and Wolter (ACM TODS'14) and we answer it for certain forbidden families consisting of odd cycles and cliques.
+The proof consists of two main stages.
+First, we combine the techniques from infinite constraint satisfaction and finite Ramsey theory in order to show that the edge-coloring problem is poly-time equivalent to its precolored version.
+After that, we show that the precolored version is poly-time equivalent to a finite constraint satisfaction problem, which has a P vs.\ NP-complete dichotomy by the seminal results of Bulatov (FOCS'17) and Zhuk (FOCS'17).